Can we trust experts? Share your opinion and ask the panel! Question-time style debate, followed by a wine reception.

 Professor Pat Healey (School of Electronic Engineering and Computing)

-Join us for this event, and take part in the debate.
+To register and take part in the debate, please click here.
 If you have questions you would like the researchers to answer during the debate, then follow this link and send in your questions, and we will present them to the panelists on the night.

 Also, we are taking a poll, so have your say, and vote on whether or not you think we can trust experts.
 We will take a vote at the end of the event to see if opinions have changed!